interledger/open-payments-go/README.md

 ### Generate OpenAPI types

 After pulling in new open payments openapi specs, use `generate_types.sh` to generate all the open api types from the spec files.
-Type generation is handled by `deepmap/oapi-codegen` and outputs to the `pkg/generated` directory.
+Type generation is handled by `deepmap/oapi-codegen` and outputs to the `generated` directory.

 Run: